palavrapasse/docs/core/entities.md

 |Exposure Date|`Leak`|
 |Affected Systems|`Leak`|

-In the future, we would like to support more PII entities, to enrich the system value.
+In the future, we would like to support more PII entities, to enrich the product/system value.

 ## Relationships